takkun-mint/FallGuysTools/README.md

   ・ Changed the program regarding the playback status of 5-count sound effects. <br>
   ・ Added "Kill Game" button when loading an existing round in "Fall Guys Creative". <br>
   ・ Fixed a problem in the Creative Search Tool where if the creator name of a round contained the internal value of Nintendo, the display would be deleted up to other platforms written after Nintendo in the API order. <br>
+  ・ The ping indication is now red depending on the length of the ping. <br>

   ○ 4.99.77 <br>
   ・ In the external display timer, the number of seconds disappears for a moment immediately after the start of a round when the BIG timer is used in a round. <br>